60 LikesEducation & Teaching

 - Administrators: School and university administrators help to keep things running smoothly, from maintaining student records to making sure the school is kept clean and safe.

 - Teaching assistants: Support teachers in the classroom at primary or secondary school, often working with small groups of students who might need extra help with their work, or individual students with learning difficulties or disabilities.
+Find out how to become a teaching assistant.

 - Careers advisors: Help people work out what careers suit them and how to get there.
 They usually work independently from schools and can assess people’s skills as well as give advice.